Social Media Statistics 2026: 50 Key Numbers With Sources

 Social media is the new search engine

 People are searching for products, services, and local businesses on social media instead of Google.
-This data comes from Sprout Social’s Q2 2025 Pulse Survey of 2,280 users across the US, UK, and Australia.
-Sprout Social sells social media management software, so they have every incentive to publish data showing social media influences purchases.
-That said — the trend matches what I see in my own behavior and with our clients.
+The data here comes from eMarketer, GWI’s global consumer panel, and Pew Research Center.
+Pew is a nonprofit, which makes it the rare source in this section with no horse in the race.
+And the trend matches what I see in my own behavior and with our clients.
 I search for restaurants on Instagram before I Google them.
 Most people I know do the same.

-What this means for your business: 76% of consumers say social content influenced a purchase.
+What this means for your business: Half of adult social media users go to social platforms specifically to research brands, and nearly half of Gen Z prefers social over search engines entirely.
 Your social feed is a storefront.
 If you’re not showing up consistently with content that answers questions, showcases your work, and builds trust, someone else is.
 And that someone else is getting the call.

 25. 48% of Gen Z now search more frequently on social and video platforms than they did a year ago.
 (WARC)